oofytronic/gondola/README.md

 - Each file in your project is read and converted into an object and then passed through a series of functions based on your requirements.
 The outcome is a new "\_site" folder ready for you to publish to the World Wide Web.

 ## Key Concepts
-- **Configuration:** Gondola does NOT require configuration to work, just installation.
-However, most developers will need to use the gondola.js config file to create their desired websites and web apps.
+- **Configuration:** Gondola does NOT require configuration to work.
+However, most developers will need to use the *gondola.js* config file to create their desired websites and web apps.
-- Gondola reads your file system starting at the directory it is installed into by default.
-You can change this with the "starter" setting.
-It turns each file it finds into a file_obj
+- **Workflow:** Gondola reads your file system starting at the directory it is installed into by default.
+It turns each file it finds into a *"context"* and that *"context"* is made available when writing templates along with a global "data" object and a global "collections" object.
+You can use *{data, collections, context}* in your JavaScript template functions.
--
+- **Collections:** Collections in Gondola are very much like collections in Content Management Systems.
+Gondola uses Collection Actions to determine what happens to a collection of files or data. "paginate" is the only action currently available.
+It will provide pages based on a template.

 ## Installation
 ```